Will FPI money return to Indian shores in Samvat 2079? BT Digital Diwali Survey decodes

 "India has not been spared here.
 We do not believe that either the equity drawdown or valuations have reached levels consistent with the type of potential recession, implying that risk assets are yet to see their cyclical lows," Chawla said.

-Ironically, while 2023 may deliver a recession, it may also provide broadly positive returns across risk-asset classes, as 2022 is expected to have front-loaded most of the recession risk into valuations, Chawla said.
+Ironically, while 2023 may deliver a recession, it may also provide broadly positive returns across risk-asset classes as 2022 is expected to have front-loaded most of the recession risk into valuations, Chawla said.

 "Thus, mid 2023 could be a good period of risk reversal, assuming the impending global/US recession by mid-2023 turns out to be shallow," he said.

 Surjitt Singh Arora of PGIM India PMS said FPI flows could remain volatile during the first half of 2023, given the higher interest rate and the geo-political situation globally.
-But once there is enough evidence that the central bankers across the globe have been successful in controlling inflation, there is a possibility of a pause / reversal in the interest rate cycle.
+But once there is enough evidence that the central bankers across the globe have been successful in controlling inflation, there is a possibility of a pause/reversal in the interest rate cycle.

 "In such a scenario, FPIs can stage a strong comeback in the domestic market, given that Indian economy would still be the fastest growing economy in the world," Arora said.